Clamart station

-Clamart station is a railway station in Clamart, a southwestern suburb of Paris, France.
+Clamart (/fr/) is a railway station in Clamart, a southwestern suburb of Paris, France.
 It is situated on the Paris–Brest railway.
 It is served by Transilien trains from Paris-Montparnasse to Rambouillet, Dreux and Mantes-la-Jolie.

+In the future, Clamart will be a station on Line 15 of the Paris Metro; the station is part of the Grand Paris Express project.
+The station will open as part of Line 15 South in autumn 2027.